Health & Wellness

 What kind of dental diseases can cats get?

 Dental diseases are more common in middle-aged cats, although it can occur at any age.

-According to Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, when plaque (a film of bacteria from food and saliva that sticks to your cat’s teeth) isn’t regularly removed, it can harden and bond to their teeth and spread beneath the gums — this is called tartar buildup.
+According to Dr. Aliya McCullough, Fetch’s on-staff veterinarian, when plaque (a film of bacteria from food and saliva that sticks to your cat’s teeth) isn’t regularly removed, it can harden and bond to their teeth and spread beneath the gums — this is called tartar buildup.